guhansiyer/ece350/lectures/1-memory.md

 We do this with a concept called **address space**.

-An address space is a set of processes that a process can use.
+An address space is a set of addresses that a process can use.
 Each process has its own independent address space.

 An analogy for address spaces can be found in phone numbers.